-- Bullying is regarded as unacceptable in our school. - The school aims to provide a safe and secure learning environment where all can learn without anxiety. - The governing body responds within 10 days to any request from a parent to investigate allegations of bullying. - Please refer to Anti- Bullying policy available on request or from schools website.
+• Bullying is regarded as unacceptable in our school.

+- The school records all incidents, and these are detailed on CPOMS. - The school aims to provide a safe and secure learning environment where all can learn without anxiety. - The governing body responds within 10 days to any request from a parent to investigate allegations of bullying. - Please refer to Anti- Bullying policy available on request or from school's website.